 Studying at VUB gives you more than a diploma.
 You learn to view the world with an open mind and without prejudice.
 You hone your critical thinking, and you learn to express your opinion.
 You commit not just to study, but to participate in meaningful social projects that make the world a better place.
 In short, this is where you shape your identity.
 Who you are today and want to be tomorrow.

 Curious to see your life on future campus at VUB?

-If you choose to study the master in Chemistry, you will study at the VUB Main Campus in Brussels.
+If you choose to study the master in Electrical Engineering, you will make full use of the adjacent infrastructures of both VUB Main Campus in Brussels and the ULB.
 How about taking a walk around it now?
 Simply come on our online campus tour.
 Savour the atmosphere, discover our student facilities and bring the campus to virtual life.

 Spread the study load

 Within the VUB, we want to maximize our commitment to personal development and give as many students as possible the opportunity to continue their studies and develop themselves.
 Depending on your personal situation, it may be more difficult to devote full time to your studies.
 For example, you combine your studies with a job, you do top-level sports, ...